 Step 1: Click the Power button to turn on the Mac, and immediately press COMMAND+OPTION+R keys until you see the spinning globe.
 This will boot your Mac into Recovery Mode.

 Step 2: Go to Utilities > Terminal from the menu bar to open Terminal.

 Note: If your Mac hasn't connect to internet, you need to choose a WiFi network in the upper-right corner of the screen.

-Step 3: Type the following command lines and press Enter.
+Step 3: Type in the following command and press Enter.
 This will launch iBoysoft Mac Data Recovery through iBoysoft Server.